 So, how does it work?

-There are some things that might cause margin call:
+Some things might cause margin call:

 Some traders who made hefty profits will get a boost of confidence, which is good.
 But those with bad money management might be tempted to open more positions carelessly.